 D. PHILIPPIANS 1:27

-Here we see that the faith and the gospel are synonymous terms with a singular, definite article and understanding.
-Note what precedes this in the passage: striving together (sunathleo), which means, “to labor.”
-The word connotes a team struggling for victory against a common foe.
-This is the same emphasis Jude puts with the faith in Jude 3 (as previously mentioned).
+In this passage the faith and the gospel are synonymous terms with a singular, definite article and understanding.
+Note what precedes these synonymous terms in the passage: striving together (sunathleo), which means, “to labor.”
+The word connotes a team’s struggling for victory against a common foe.
+Jude puts this same emphasis with the faith in Jude 3b (as previously mentioned).
 Again, note what it states here:

 I felt the necessity to write to you appealing that you contend earnestly for the faith which was once for all handed down to the saints.